 1.4.3 The call should also contain information indicating the type of communication to be set up and may include supplementary information such as a proposed working frequency or channel; this information shall always be included in calls from coast stations, which shall have priority for that purpose.

 1.4.4 An appropriate digital selective calling channel chosen in accordance with the provisions of RR Nos.
 52.128 to 52.137 or Nos.
-52.145 to 52.153, as appropriate, shall be used for the call.
+52.145 to 52.153 as appropriate, shall be used for the call.

 2 Operating procedures